 BRR: What has been your E-governance experience in other developing countries?

 My experience suggests that to have an effective E-governance strategy, a country does not necessarily need to have pervasive connectivity.
-India is a good example yet again as connectivity is still relatively low but e-governance is delivering for many poor and marginalized communities.
-Let us be clear here: some times we confuse the “use of ICTs” with the “benefits of ICTs”.
-If somebody doesn’t want to or cannot use computers, they can still get access to basic services and information in mediated forms, based on use of ICTs.
-That’s not to say that connectivity is not important.
-Access to ICTs can help people discuss ideas about poverty, environment, the economy, etc; in a word, it allows people to also be active participants and have a voice in the public sphere.
+India is a good example, yet again as connectivity is still relatively low, but e-governance is delivering for many poor and marginalized communities.
+Let us be clear here: some times, we confuse the “use of ICTs” with the “benefits of ICTs.”
+If somebody doesn’t want to or cannot use computers, they can still get access to essential services and information in mediated forms, based on the use of ICTs.
+That’s not to say that connectivity is not crucial.
+Access to ICTs can help people discuss ideas about poverty, environment, the economy, etc.; in a word, it allows people to also be active participants and have a voice in the public sphere.
 It can also help in development, which is about making lives better for the millions of people still sitting at the bottom of the socio-economic pyramid..

 BRR: You mentioned Pakistan has many ingredients for E-governance to take off.
 But it hasn’t.
 What’s missing?

 RZ: All the ingredients seem to be ready here but what seems to be missing is one or more chefs that can cook an overarching strategy that brings all of this under one umbrella and synergise the various efforts.
 Now, in almost every country, one can find champions in ministries, that is people who are actually doing lots of cool stuff with ICTs and are thus moving e-governance forward.
 Networking such champions is a good idea and a sound starting point.
 We also need civil servants and top managers in ministries that are brilliant, have a vision, and can amass some political will.
 In my experience, when E-governance solutions are deployed in ministries and succeed, they don’t get shut down.
 Why?
 Because they work and add public value!